Guest Safety

 Take your ID, medications, phone, charger, and pets.
 Leave everything else.
 Close doors and windows as you go.

 Wildfires move fast.
-Take the primary evacuation route south on Tunk Valley Road.
+Exit the property gate, follow Stage Coach Trail toward Riverside.
 Do not return until authorities clear the area.

 Rules & Responsibilities